diliscia/stm_accessibilty_review/README.md

 ## Data Modeling and Analysis

 Five SQL queries were required to model and perfom the initial data exploration:
-- **bus_stop_wheelchair_boarding.sql**: to validate the total of bus stops adecuate for users on wheelchair.
+- **bus_stop_wheelchair_boarding.sql**: to validate the total of bus stops adequate for users on wheelchair.
-- **bus_trips_wheelchair_accessibility.sql**: to validate the total of bus trips adecuate for users on wheelchair.
+- **bus_trips_wheelchair_accessibility.sql**: to validate the total of bus trips adequate for users on wheelchair.
-- **metro_stations_wheelchair_boarding_accessibility.sql**: to validate the total of metro stations with adecuate access for users on wheelchair
+- **metro_stations_wheelchair_boarding_accessibility.sql**: to validate the total of metro stations with adequate access for users on wheelchair
 - **total_bus_accessibility_opportunities_stops_plus_units.sql**: combining the bus stops and trips accessibility data, to create an index based on the total opportunities to effectively board an accessible vehicle from an boardable stop.
 - **total_bus_accessibility_opportunities_by_route.sql**: grouping the stops / trips events by routes, to validate the total opportunities of full access presented to the users for each offered bus route in the system.